overlookinfra/puppetlabs-minimum_version/README.md

 - return the installed version if the installed package is the same or newer than the minimum version If the optional 'installversion' parameter is set, a different version than the minimum version can be returned

+Note: To use this module, Package Inventory must be enabled in PE!

 ## Usage
 ```
 # Ensure at least version 2.7.5-77.el7_6 of python is installed